hsf-training/hsf-training-cicd/_episodes/12-the-spy-game.md

 > {: .solution}
 {: .challenge}

-And this allows us to download artifacts from the successfully run job
+And this allows us to download artifacts from the successfully run job.

 ![CI/CD Artifacts Download]({{site.baseurl}}/fig/ci-cd-artifacts-download.png)